kjappelbaum/pyepal/docs/_build/html/_sources/getting_started.rst.txt

 Batch sampling
 ................

 By default, the :code:`run_one_step` function of the PAL classes will return a :code:`np.ndarray` with only one index for the point in the design space for which the next experiment should be performed.
-In some cases, you want to run multiple experiments in batches before you run a new iteration of the PyPAL.
-In this case, you use the :code:`batch_size` keyword argument and change it to an integer greater than one.
+In some situations, it may be more practical to run multiple experiments as batches before running the next active learning iteration.
+In such cases, we provide the :code:`batch_size` argument which can be set to an integer greater than one.

 .. code-block:: python

     next_idx = palinstance.run_one_step(batch_size=10)
     # next_idx will be a np.array of length 10

-Of course, also the `exhaust_loop` supports the `batch_size` keyword argument
+Note that the `exhaust_loop` also supports the `batch_size` keyword argument

 .. code-block:: python